aral/ar.al-site/content/2019/01/05/hypha-spike-deployment-1/index.md

   * ✓ ~~Add link to spike source code repository~~

   * How long does server setup take?

+    About ~2 minutes 30 seconds.
+2 minutes of that is our custom initialisation and 30 seconds the generic server setup.
+That incudes apt update/upgrade, Node.js install, PM2 install, etc.

   * Test the cloud-init script with a number of different hosts.